Bosnia and Herzegovina

-Today, the country is home to three main ethnic groups, designated "constituent peoples" in the country's constitution.
-The Bosniaks are the largest group of the three, the Serbs are the second-largest, and the Croats are the third-largest.
-In English, all natives of Bosnia and Herzegovina, regardless of ethnicity, are called Bosnian.
-Minorities, who under the constitution are categorized as "others", include Jews, Roma, Albanians, Montenegrins, Ukrainians and Turks.

-Bosnia and Herzegovina has a bicameral legislature and a three-member presidency made up of one member from each of the three major ethnic groups.
-However, the central government's power is highly limited, as the country is largely decentralized.
-It comprises two autonomous entities—the Federation of Bosnia and Herzegovina and Republika Srpska—and a third unit, the Brčko District, which is governed by its own local government.
-The Federation of Bosnia and Herzegovina furthermore consists of 10 cantons.
+Bosnia and Herzegovina has roughly 2.9 million inhabitants based on the current estimates, comprised chiefly of three main ethnic groups: Bosniaks, who form approximately two-fifths of the population, followed by Serbs at one-third and Croats at one-fifth; minorities include Jews, Roma, Albanians, Montenegrins, Ukrainians and Turks, who are among 17 recognized "national minorities".
+Bosnia and Herzegovina has a bicameral legislature and a presidency made up of one member from each of the three major ethnic groups.
+The central government's power is minimal, as the country is largely decentralised; it comprises two autonomous entities—the Federation of Bosnia and Herzegovina and Republika Srpska—and a third unit, the Brčko District, governed by its own local government.

-Bosnia and Herzegovina is a developing country and ranks 74th in the Human Development Index.
-Its economy is dominated by industry and agriculture, followed by tourism and the service sector.
-Tourism has increased significantly in recent years.
-The country has a social-security and universal-healthcare system, and primary and secondary level education is free.
-It is a member of the UN, the Organization for Security and Co-operation in Europe, the Council of Europe, the Partnership for Peace, and the Central European Free Trade Agreement; it is also a founding member of the Union for the Mediterranean, established in July 2008.
-Bosnia and Herzegovina is an EU candidate country and has also been a candidate for NATO membership since April 2010, when it received a Membership Action Plan.
+Bosnia and Herzegovina is a developing country and an upper-middle income economy, dominated by industry and agriculture, followed by tourism and services; tourism has increased significantly in recent years.
+The country has a social security and universal healthcare system, and primary and secondary education is free.
+Bosnia and Herzegovina is an EU candidate country and has also been a candidate for NATO membership since April 2010.